Iran–North Korea relations: History

 Despite the two countries' shared antagonism to U.S. foreign policies, the specific national interests of the North Korea and the Islamic Republic of Iran were often considerably different from each other.
 For instance, North Korea, though it provided Iran with military assistance during the Iran–Iraq War (an act that induced Baghdad to break diplomatic relations with Pyongyang on 10 October 1980), made repeated attempts to normalize its relations with the Iraqi government.
 In 1982, the North Korean authorities secretly invited an Iraqi delegation to Pyongyang, but the Iraqi government sent only an unofficial representative.
 In 1983, the head of the DPRK trade office in Kuwait attempted to persuade Iraqi Foreign Minister Tariq Aziz to allow North Korea to reopen its embassy in Baghdad, but to no avail, because the DPRK wanted to reach reconciliation with Iraq without discontinuing its arms shipments to Iran.
 These aborted North Korean initiatives revealed that Pyongyang was not ideologically committed to Iran's crusade against Saddam Hussein.

+In May 1989, Iranian President Ali Khamenei undertook a four-day visit to North Korea, becoming the highest-level Iranian leader to visit to North Korea since the Iranian Revolution.
+More than 100,000 North Koreans turned out to greet Khamenei in Pyongyang during the visit.
+North Korean leader Kim Il Sung hosted a banquet at the Kumsusan Assembly Hall as well as a 5,000-person performance titled “Song of Happiness” at the February 8 House of Culture, which included a North Korean choir performing the Iranian revolutionary anthem "Ey Shahid".
+Khamenei, in turn, reciprocated with a luncheon at his lodging, followed by talks and an exchange of gifts.
+By the conclusion of the visit, both sides held the first Iranian-DPRK Intergovernmental Commission on Economic Cooperation.
+According to Ruhollah Khomeini's son Ahmad, Khamenei was selected by his father as his successor on the basis of his visit to North Korea.

-In turn, the Iranian leaders decided to maintain diplomatic relations with both North and South Korea.
+Iranian leaders decided to maintain diplomatic relations with both North and South Korea.
 During the recent inter-Korean security crises (like the ROKS Cheonan sinking and the Bombardment of Yeonpyeong), Iranian news agencies usually quoted the statements of the Korean Central News Agency in parallel with the statements made by Western and South Korean politicians, without showing any detectable preference for either side.